-The MMU recommends that PJM correctly report compliance for demand side capacity resources to include negative values above PLC when calculating event compliance across hours and registrations.58
+The MMU recommends that PJM correctly report compliance for demand side capacity resources to include negative values above PLC when calculating event compliance across hours and registrations.

 Demand resources that are also registered as economic resources have a calculated CBL for the emergency event days.
-Demand resources that are not registered as Economic Resources use the three day CBL type with the symmetrical additive adjustment for measuring energy reductions without the requirements of a Relative Root Mean Squared Error (RRMSE) Test required for all economic resources.59 The CBL must use the RRMSE test to verify that it is a good approximation for real-time load usage.
+Demand resources that are not registered as Economic Resources use the three day CBL type with the symmetrical additive adjustment for measuring energy reductions without the requirements of a Relative Root Mean Squared Error (RRMSE) Test required for all economic resources.
+The CBL must use the RRMSE test to verify that it is a good approximation for real-time load usage.

-The MMU recommends that PJM Manual 11 be revised to require, rather than recommend, that the RRMSE test be applied to all demand resources with a CBL.60
+The MMU recommends that PJM Manual 11 be revised to require, rather than recommend, that the RRMSE test be applied to all demand resources with a CBL.

 The CBL for a customer is an estimate of what load would have been if the customer had not responded to LMP and reduced load.
 The difference between the CBL and real-time load is the energy reduction.
 When load responds to LMP by using a behind the meter generator, the energy reduction should be capped at the generation output.
 Any additional energy reduction is a result of inaccuracy in the CBL estimate rather than an actual reduction.
-The MMU recommends capping demand reductions based entirely on behind the meter generation at the lower of economic maximum or actual generation output.
+The MMU recommends capping demand reductions based entirely on behind the meter generation output.